perriera/for_interfaces/vm/digitalocean/README.md

 - Now supply a name then `Add SSH Key`
 - Change the Hostname to something much shorter (aka. `ubuntu4g`)
 - Press `Create Droplet`
-- After a few moments the droplet will display, (click on it)
+- After a few moments the droplet will display

 ### Alternate Case
 #### Configure the Droplet
 Simplified instructions:
+- From the main menu select the droplet you just created (click on it)
 - Find and select the `Access` button
 - Find and select the `Launch Drop Console` button
 - Once inside the root terminal window create a user like this: